 Canada Canoeing | British Columbia || Alberta || Saskatchewan || Yukon || NWT || Manitoba || Ontario |

 Coming Soon - | Newfoundland || Quebec |

 Every province and territory in Canada enjoys a selection of canoe waterways ranging from very difficult to easy.
-There are numerous calm river waterways and lakes in Canada for easy canoe day trips.
-There are difficult paddle routes also - some with whitewater currents, floating debris and sinkholes.
-Some waterways connect together via lakes, rivers and portage routes forming long haul, overnight canoe routes with some hiking and wilderness camping.
+There are numerous calm river and lake waterways in Canada for easy-access canoe day trips.
+However, there are also difficult paddle routes, which should be attempted by experience paddlers only.
+It is on these challenging routes where paddlers encounter whitewater currents, floating debris and/or sinkholes.

-Most of the Canada canoe destinations have boat launches for easy departures.
+Many of the popular and top Canada canoe destinations have boat launches for easy-access departures.
+However, not all are easy-access.
 The more remote canoe destinations have roof top boat launches located at the end of a rough gravel road or a hiking trail.
-Like any adventure in Canada it is important to know your route and prepare for all types of weather.
+In fact, some canoe adventures start with a portage so to access the launching point.

 Canoe Tours and Guides